Ganden Phodrang: Qing protectorate

 In 1717, the last khan of the Khoshut Khanate, Lha-bzang Khan, was killed by the Mongol Dzungar Khanate forces invading Lhasa.
 The Dzungar forces were in turn expelled by the expedition forces of the Qing dynasty from Tibet in 1720, thus beginning the period of Qing rule of Tibet.
+Tibet was a protectorate of the Qing while remaining a priest and patron relationship.
+The Qing dynasty exerted military and administrative control over Tibet while granting it a degree of political autonomy.

-The Kashag, the governing council of Tibet also lasted in Lhasa until the 1950s, was created in 1721 and set by the Qianlong Emperor of the Qing dynasty in 1751.
-In that year the Tibetan government was reorganized after the riots in Lhasa of the previous year.
+The Kashag, the governing council of Tibet that lasted in Lhasa until the 1950s, was created in 1721 by the Qing.
+The council was to govern Tibet under the close supervision of the Chinese garrison commander stationed in Lhasa, who quite often interfered with the decisions of the Kashag, especially when Chinese interests were involved.